 Keep an eye on your account on the UCAS website to make sure you haven't already been offered a place.

 Think carefully before you accept an offer, as you can only accept one.
 Make sure it really is the right choice for you.

 Make sure you have all the financial support you are eligible for.
-For more information on this, see our student finance section.
+For more information on this, see our student finance in Clearing article.

 For more information on Clearing: